mattermost/docs/source/install/troubleshooting.rst

    tar -czf /tmp/mattermost.log.tgz

-The compressed logs will be on the server at ``/tmp/mattermost.log.tgz``.
+The compressed logs will be located on the server at ``/tmp/mattermost.log.tgz``.

 If the compressed file is still too big, use these commands to split the compressed file into two or more 20MB files: